paambaati/fold-backend-assignment/README.md

         FIX: Downgrade to 3.4.6 means we need to downgrade PostgreSQL to 13.x as well, as support for PostgreSQL 14.x was added only in DMS engine 3.4.7 – see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_ReleaseNotes.html#CHAP_ReleaseNotes.DMS346 (~ 2 hours).

+### Day 2 (2023 March 07)

+1. Set up core resources in SST stack, including VPC + SG, RDS, DMS, Lambda functions (~1.5 hours).

+2. Quick spike of DMS using new infra brought up by SST stack (~3 hours).

+    Had to adjust VPC and security groups.

+    SNAG: Hit a Terraform (or is it AWS?) bug – see https://github.com/hashicorp/terraform-provider-aws/issues/7602.
+Basically Terraform would keep placing the DMS replicator task in the default VPC and not the one we created.

+    ~~FIX~~ WORKAROUND: For now skip DMS replication instance provisioning via CDK/SST and do it manually.

+3. Turn on replication (~1 hour).

+    Tried to write a initializer script that would automatically install the `pglogical` extension on RDS.

+    SNAG: Took too long, especially with RDS creation/re-creation cycles.

+    ~~FIX~~ WORKROUND: The extension installation is being done manually via directly-executed SQL.

+4. Revisit previous assumptions (~30 minutes).